astral-sh/uv/docs/concepts/projects.md

 that are installed in the project environment.
 This file should be checked into version control, allowing for consistent and reproducible installations across machines.

-A "universal" lock file captures packages that would be installed across all possible Python markers such as operating system, architecture, and Python version.
+A "universal" lockfile captures packages that would be installed across all possible Python markers such as operating system, architecture, and Python version.

-A lock file ensures that developers working on the project are using a consistent set of package versions.
+A lockfile ensures that developers working on the project are using a consistent set of package versions.
 Additionally, it ensures when deploying the project as an application that the exact set of used package versions is known.

-The lock file is created and updated during uv invocations that use the project environment, i.e., `uv sync` and `uv run`.
-The lock file may also be explicitly updated using `uv lock`.
+The lockfile is created and updated during uv invocations that use the project environment, i.e., `uv sync` and `uv run`.
+The lockfile may also be explicitly updated using `uv lock`.

 `uv.lock` is a human-readable TOML file but is managed by uv and should not be edited manually.
-There is no Python standard for lock files at this time, so the format of this file is specific to uv and not generally not usable by other tools.
+There is no Python standard for lockfiles at this time, so the format of this file is specific to uv and not generally not usable by other tools.

-To avoid updating the lock file during `uv sync` and `uv run` invocations, use the `--frozen` flag.
+To avoid updating the lockfile during `uv sync` and `uv run` invocations, use the `--frozen` flag.

-To assert the lock file is up to date, use the `--locked` flag.
-If the lock file is not up to date, an error will be raised instead of updating the lock file.
+To assert the lockfile is up to date, use the `--locked` flag.
+If the lockfile is not up to date, an error will be raised instead of updating the lockfile.

 ## Managing dependencies